Lannea coromandelica

 Lannea coromandelica, also known as the Indian ash tree, is a species of tree in the family Anacardiaceae that grows in South and Southeast Asia, ranging from Sri Lanka to Southern China.
-It is commonly known as Gurjon tree and is used in plywoods for its excellent termite resistance properties.
-It most commonly grows in exposed dry woodland environments, where the tree is smaller (up to 10 meters tall) and more crooked.
+Known also as the Mohin tree (Hindi: मोहिन) it is used in plywoods for its excellent termite resistance properties.
+It commonly grows in exposed dry woodland environments, where the tree is up to 10 meters tall and crooked.
 In more humid environments it is a larger spreading tree that can become 20 meters tall.
 In Sri Lanka Lannea coromandelica often grows on rock outcrops or inselbergs.
+In Nepal, commonly known as "Jhingat", it is grown in agroforestry as a multi-purpose tree, for both timber, but it can also be lopped 3 times a year to provide fodder.